densh/scala-offheap/docs/02_off-heap_classes.md

 when variant classes are nested one into the other, the hidden tag field is introduced only once per top-level variant class.
 Nested variant classes share the same field.

-**Automatically generated members.** Enum classes generates a subset of methods we've seen before with the same semantics as in data classes:
+**Automatically generated members.** Variant classes generates a subset of methods we've seen before with the same semantics as in data classes:

 1. `isEmpty`, `nonEmpty`.